Dubuque awarded $100,000 grant toward splash pad, expanded courts at city park

-A $100,000 grant to be put toward the installation of a splash pad and the expansion of basketball courts at a Dubuque park.
+A $100,000 grant will be put toward the installation of a splash pad and the expansion of basketball courts at a Dubuque park.

-The city today announced the grant from The Wellmark Foundation for Comiskey Park.
+The city on Tuesday announced the grant from The Wellmark Foundation for Comiskey Park.

 City officials have budgeted about $1.2 million in grant and local funding for improvements to the park at the corner of East 25th and Jackson streets.
 The city previously received a $508,000 state grant and purchased an adjacent 2-acre parcel to expand outdoor recreational opportunities in the now nearly 6-acre park.